Deland-Labs/hibit-sdk/README.md

 ## Usage

-Here is how to use the HiBit SDK with TypeScript:
+Here is how to use the Hibit SDK with TypeScript:

 ```typescript
 import { hibitClient } from '@delandlabs/hibit-sdk';